shuddha7435/Django-TO-DO-APP/README.md

 $ python manage.py createsuperuser
 ```

-Let’s start the server once more and log in on the address — http://localhost:8000/admin:
+Now we will start the server once more and log in on the address — http://localhost:8000/admin:

 ```
 python manage.py runserver